Academic and Professional Preparation for Becoming a Minister

 - Unitarian Universalist History and Polity: Candidates should be able to demonstrate graduate level knowledge of issues, themes, theological motifs, sources and literature of Unitarian and Universalist history, and be able to describe and critique institutional history, present organization and issues, with an emphasis on building an anti-racist, multi-cultural movement.

-- Religious Education Theory, Method, and Curricula: Candidates should have a clear understanding of several current philosophies of educational learning theories, teaching methods (including methods of teacher training) and the history and philosophy of Unitarian Universalist (UU) religious education.
+- Religious Education History, Theory, Method, and Practice: Candidates should have a clear understanding of several current philosophies of educational learning theories, teaching methods (including methods of teacher training) and the history and philosophy of Unitarian Universalist (UU) religious education.
 Candidates are expected to be knowledgeable about several current philosophical and methodological trends in UU religious education, and be familiar with at least one UU religious education curriculum at each age level.
 Candidates should be able to discuss the theological and education assumptions and methodologies each religious education curriculum uses.

 - Professional Ethics/ UUMA Guidelines: A thorough knowledge of the UU Ministers Association (UUMA) Guidelines, paying special attention to professional ethics, is expected.